 Great review of Delta Blues in the Mobile Press-Register, with attention to "Blues for Veneece."

 Emily Bingham of U. South Alabama interviewed me on writing and "Blues for Veneece."
 The interview is online.

-The launch weekend included a reception hosted by the Delta Writers chapter of the Mississippi Writers Guild, and an awards ceremony for a writing copetition for high school students where the winners were thrilled not only with their awards but with the presence of Morgan Freeman.
+Delta Blues' launch weekend included a reception hosted by the Delta Writers chapter of the Mississippi Writers Guild, and an awards ceremony for a writing competition for high school students where the winners were thrilled not only with their awards but with the presence of Morgan Freeman.

 I sang a couple of numbers with the authors' blues band, The Blues Muse, as well as being a Boomette backup singer for the launch of Delta Blues, March 27, 2010 at Ground Zero Blues Club in Clarksdale, Mississippi.
 One number is now up on Youtube.

 Billy Howell's interview with me about my Delta Blues story and the anthology, as well as coverage of the launch events, can be read online at the Clarksdale Press Register.

 My short story "When, He Wondered" appeared in the March/April 2010 issue of Ellery Queen's Mystery Magazine.

 It is included in Magpies, my most recent collection.

 "Texaco on Biscayne"was first published in Saw Palm, a journal of Florida literature and art.
 It appears, in revised form, in my collection Magpies.

 "Blue Vandas" appears in A Hell of a Woman, An Anthology of Female Noir, edited by Megan Abbott, published by Busted Flush Press.